3Jdiddy/GeometricAlgorithmAnalyzer/README.md

 # GeometricAlgorithmAnalyzer
-A simple GUI that implements geometric algorithms to images
+A simple GUI that applies geometric algorithms to images